Shivam7Sharma/RBE-500-group-assignment/README.md

 Test your node with the “rosservice call” command.
 Take the screen shot together and include it to your report.

  Be sure to submit your code.

+Part 2 :
+//here

+Part 3:
+//here